Contract Administration Essentials ● Clause 10.6 ● Disputes ● How to Avoid Claims & Early Dispute Resolution

 Royal Marine Hotel, Dun Laoghaire, Co.
 Dublin

-This conference is relevant to contractors, sub-contractors, quantity surveyors, engineers, contracts managers, project managers, and anyone looking to gain a greater understanding of the Public Works Contracts, as well as those who wish to learn about recent amendments.
+This conference is relevant to contractors, sub-contractors, quantity surveyors, engineers, contracts managers, project managers, county councils, government departments, semi-state agencies and anyone looking to gain a greater understanding of the Public Works Contracts, as well as those who wish to learn about recent amendments.

 Revised Specialist Process